-actrisave™ is a powder extract obtained from the patented association between black rice (Oryza sativa L.) and the flowers of prickly pear (Opuntia ficus-indica L.) standardized in anthocyanins and isorhamnetin and derivatives.
+actrisave™ is a powdered extract obtained from the patented association between black rice (Oryza sativa L.) and the fl owers of prickly pear (Opuntia ficus indica L.).
+The combination of anthocyanins contained in black rice and the cactus flower flavonoids produces a synergistic protective effect in sebocytes and hair dermal papilla cells.

 SUGGESTED DOSAGE 250 MG/DAY